Harald-U/istio-on-minikube-handson/docs/exercise2.md

     minikube tunnel
     ```

-    When requested, authenticate. **Keep this session open and active!**
+    When requested, authenticate with your root password. **Keep this session open and active!**

     Now repeat the command: